Music of Washington, D.C.: Jazz

 The District of Columbia has been home to many jazz pioneers, including the legendary Duke Ellington, as well as singer and pianist Shirley Horn, pianist Billy Taylor, and saxophonist Frank Wess.
 Ellington, Taylor, and Wess each attended Dunbar High School with its prominent music program.
 Ellington's first group, The Washingtonians, featured drummer Sonny Greer.
 They left for Harlem in 1923.
 Jazz great Jelly Roll Morton came from New Orleans, but took up residency in Washington as a regular performer at a club called the Jungle Inn in 1935.

 During the first half of the 20th century, in a segregated District, the U Street Corridor became the economic, cultural, entertainment and jazz hub of the District of Columbia, earning it the nickname "Black Broadway".
 The National Trust for Historic Preservation defines walking tours that include the jazz venues where the greats such as Ella Fitzgerald performed, Duke Ellington's childhood homes, and other music-related places in the neighborhood.
 Historic jazz club Bohemian Caverns launched many music careers, including that of R&B singer Ruth Brown.
 Pianist Ramsey Lewis recorded his The in Crowd album there in 1965.
+The Blackbyrds, led by jazz trumpeter Donald Byrd and made up of jazz musicians from Howard University, recorded a song called "Rock Creek Park" for their album City Life in 1975 in honor of the well-known D.C landmark.
 During the second half of the 20th century until the mid-1990s, a period that saw decline on U Street, jazz became associated with longtime venues in the Georgetown area such as Blues Alley and One Step Down; closer to the heart of the District was dc space.
 Subsequently, jazz saw a resurgence on U Street, with venues such as Bohemian Caverns and Republic Gardens re-opening.